 - It gives notice to your local government what you're doing and therefore will hold you accountable for what you do, and insure you don't do anything to harm the public.

 - It's a source of revenue for your city or county, through which it funds schools, libraries and other resources.

 Benefits of Having a Home Business License

 Properly registering your business offers multiple benefits.
-In addition to your conscience resting easier, a license offers validation and gives you the documentation necessary to apply for a business bank account and business loans, if needed.
+In addition to your conscience resting easier for abiding by the law, a license offers validation and gives you the documentation necessary to apply for a business bank account and business loans, if needed.